emberjs/rfcs/text/0567-use-and-resources.md

 The effects of these capabilities are as follows:

-- `disableAutotracking`: If set to false, then the `startResource` and `updateResource` hooks will be autotracked, and changes to the state consumed while running them will trigger the `updateResource` hook again.
+- `disableAutotracking`: If set to false, then the `setupResource` and `updateResource` hooks will be autotracked, and changes to the state consumed while running them will trigger the `updateResource` hook again.
 If set to true, only changes to the incoming arguments themselves will cause updates.